newhoa/victory-icon-theme/README.md

 ## Install

+**Method 1**

-To install the icon pack you can [download the theme as an archive](https://github.com/newhoa/victory-icon-theme/archive/master.zip) and extract it to your `/home/yourusername/.icons/` folder.
+[Download the theme as an archive](https://github.com/newhoa/victory-icon-theme/archive/master.zip) and extract it to your `/home/yourusername/.icons/` folder.

+**Method 2**

-Or you can simply clone it in the terminal using either of these commands:
+Using the terminal, you can clone the repository to your themes folder using either of these commands:

 Command 1